jon-harper/clock-3/readme.md

 ## First, a Note

-This project is very much under active development.
+This project is very much under active development, [**first printing on 12/21/2021**](/Media/Cropped/20211221_Hotend.jpg).
 All renders will be stored here, but you can also follow along visually with assembly and discussion on Instagram [@jonspaceharper](https://www.instagram.com/jonspaceharper/).

 Assembly documentation compilation will start in January of 2022 after a full Bill of Materials is available.